 I recommend refrigerating watergate salad for one hour prior to serving.

-Other Desserts You'll Love
+Other Old-School Recipes You'll Love

 Watergate Salad